Alexanderson alternator: Frequency control

 The output frequency of the transmitter is proportional to the speed of the rotor.
 To keep the frequency constant, the speed of the electric motor turning it was controlled with a feedback loop.
 In one method, a sample of the output signal is applied to a high-Q tuned circuit, whose resonant frequency is slightly above the output frequency.
 The generator's frequency falls on the "skirt" of the LC circuit's impedance curve, where the impedance increases rapidly with frequency.
 The output of the LC circuit is rectified, and the resulting voltage is compared with a constant reference voltage to produce a feedback signal to control the motor speed.
 If the output frequency gets too high, the impedance presented by the LC circuit increases, and the amplitude of the RF signal getting through the LC circuit drops.
 The feedback signal to the motor drops, and the motor slows down.
 Thus the alternator output frequency is "locked" to the tuned circuit resonant frequency.

-The sets were built to operate at wavelengths of 10,500 to 24,000 meters (28.57 to 12.5 KHz).
+The sets were built to operate at wavelengths of 10,500 to 24,000 meters (28.57 to 12.5 kHz).
 This was accomplished by three design variables.
 The alternators were built with 1220, 976 or 772 poles.
 Three gearboxes were available with ratios of 2.675, 2.973 and 3.324 and the 900 RPM driving motor was operated at slips of 4% to 20%, giving speeds of 864 to 720 RPM.
-Transmitters installed in Europe, operating on 50-cycle power, had a wavelength range of 12,500 to 28,800 meters due to the lower speed of the driving motor.
+Transmitters installed in Europe, operating on 50 Hz power, had a wavelength range of 12,500 to 28,800 meters due to the lower speed of the driving motor.

 Performance advantages

 A large Alexanderson alternator might produce 500 kW of output radio-frequency energy and would be water- or oil-cooled.
 One such machine had 600 pole pairs in the stator winding, and the rotor was driven at 2170 RPM, for an output frequency near 21.7 kHz.
 To obtain higher frequencies, higher rotor speeds were required, up to 20,000 RPM.

 Along with the arc converter invented in 1903, the Alexanderson alternator was one of the first radio transmitters that generated continuous waves.
 In contrast, the earlier spark-gap transmitters generated a string of damped waves.
 These were electrically "noisy"; the energy of the transmitter was spread over a wide frequency range, so they interfered with other transmissions and operated inefficiently.
-With a continuous-wave transmitter, all of the energy was concentrated within a narrow frequency band, so for a given output power they could communicate over longer distances.
+With a continuous-wave transmitter, all of the energy was concentrated within a narrow frequency band, so for a given output power it could communicate over longer distances.
 In addition, continuous waves could be modulated with an audio signal to carry sound.
 The Alexanderson alternator was one of the first transmitters to be used for AM transmission.

 The Alexanderson alternator produced "purer" continuous waves than the arc converter, whose nonsinusoidal output generated significant harmonics, so the alternator was preferred for long-distance telegraphy.